 Done!
 I actually went back and added a few more shells and a sand dollar after the picture was taken.
 Feel free and make it anyway you wish.
-I chose not to see any of the grapevine wreath in the background, you can do that too.
+I covered the entire grapevine wreath.
+I’ve seen these wreathes retail for as high as $125!

 1. Do not use your favorite dish towels when shells are drying.
 They may still have bleach on them!